m-Just/QP/README.md

 4. Download `PhantomJS` from http://phantomjs.org/ and put the executable under the project folder
 5. (optional) download `Chrome driver` from https://sites.google.com/a/chromium.org/chromedriver/ and put the executable under the project folder
 ## Running the program
-1. Go to project directory and then by command `python main.py`
+1. Go to project directory and then run command `python main.py`
-2. First login may require some time, since the whole course catalog will be downloaded
+2. First time login may require some time, since the whole course catalog is to be downloaded
 ## Report issues
 1. Submit issues in this repository
 2. Contact mjust.lkc@gmail.com